delahayethierry/dina/README.md

 Contains general configuration, location of input files, and the weighting of the different data sources for the three final indexes

 ### create_indexes.py
-The main method of this module generates the different indexes from the processed files in output_data.
-It uses the weights from config.py
+The main method of this module generates the different indexes from the processed files in `output_data`.
+It uses the weights from `config.py`

 ### display_heatmap.py
 The main method of this module takes the generated indexes and generates the final heatmaps

 ### get_accidents_geodata.py
 The main method of this module processes the accidents data from the input_data folder, and counts the number of accidents that occurred with insufficient lighting per grid block and month.
-It is called from process_input_data.py
+It is called from `process_input_data.py`

 ### get_claims_geodata.py
-The main method of this module processes the claims data from the input_data folder.
-As the claims data is only available at the administrative division level, the claims relative to the target categories (security and lighting) are counted by month and by administrative division.
+The main method of this module processes the claims data from the `input_data` folder.
+As the claims data is only available at the administrative division level, the claims relative to the target categories (security and lighting) are counted by month and by administrative subdivision (e.g. municipio in the case of Rome).
 All the blocks in an administrative division are then given the score corresponding to that division.
-It is called from process_input_data.py
+It is called from `process_input_data.py`

 ### get_hotels_geodata.py
-The main method of this module processes the hotel location data from the input_data folder.
+The main method of this module processes the hotel location data from the `input_data` folder.
 If the processed data is not geolocalized (i.e if the latitude and longitude columns are not present), the module calls the HERE api to geolocalize the hotel from its address, and outputs the input file with the added geolocalization columns as well (this helps saving extra calls).
 The main output is a count of rooms by grid block and month.
-It is called from process_input_data.py
+It is called from `process_input_data.py`

 ### get_wifi_logs_geodata.py
-The main method of this module processes the wifi usage data from the input_data folder.
+The main method of this module processes the wifi usage data from the `input_data` folder.
 If the processed data is not geolocalized (i.e if the latitude and longitude columns are not present), the module calls the HERE api to geolocalize the wifi hotspot from its address, and outputs the input file with the added geolocalization columns as well.
 Within the processing, coordinates for the wifi spots is also cached, as there can be many usage logs for a single wifi hostpot.
 The main output is the overall download data usage by grid block and month.
-It is called from process_input_data.py
+It is called from `process_input_data.py`

 ### process_input_data.py
-The main method of this module processes the different data sources located in the input_data folder.
+The main method of this module processes the different data sources located in the `input_data` folder.
 It calls individual data processing modules for each of the datasets (accidents, hotels, wifi and claims)

 ### utils.py
 This module contains various methods that are used by other modules.
 In particular, it contains the method to call the geolocalization API (HERE), and different utilities for generating the geographical grid.